Derek McInnes

-Derek John McInnes (born 5 July 1971) is a Scottish professional football manager and former player who is the manager of Scottish Premiership club Kilmarnock.
-He featured prominently for Greenock Morton, Rangers, West Bromwich Albion and Dundee United during his playing career.
-He won two caps for the Scotland national football team while with West Brom.
+Derek John McInnes (born 5 July 1971) is a Scottish professional football manager and former player who is the head coach of Scottish Premiership club Heart of Midlothian.
+In his playing career, his longest spells were with Greenock Morton, Rangers, West Bromwich Albion and Dundee United.
+He won two caps for the Scotland national team while with West Brom.

-McInnes became manager of St Johnstone where he had been on the playing staff, in November 2007.
+McInnes became manager of St Johnstone, where he had been a player, in November 2007.
 He guided the club to promotion to the Scottish Premier League in 2009 and retained that status for two seasons.
 McInnes was appointed manager of Football League Championship club Bristol City in October 2011.
-Despite avoiding relegation in 2011–12, McInnes was sacked by Bristol City in January 2013 with the club bottom of the Championship.
-He was appointed Aberdeen manager in March 2013 but was sacked eight years later in March 2021, having won the Scottish League Cup in 2014, finished Scottish Premiership runners-up on four occasions and reached three other cup finals during his spell in charge.
-In January 2022 McInnes was appointed manager of Kilmarnock on an 18-month deal, succeeding previous manager Tommy Wright.
+Despite avoiding relegation in 2011–12, he was sacked by Bristol City in January 2013 with the club bottom of the Championship.
+He was appointed Aberdeen manager in March 2013 but was sacked eight years later in March 2021, having won the Scottish League Cup in 2014, finished Scottish Premiership runners-up four times and reached three other cup finals.

+In January 2022 McInnes was appointed manager of Kilmarnock.
+He guided Kilmarnock to promotion later in 2022 and then European qualification in 2024.
+At the end of the 2024–25 season he left Kilmarnock to become the head coach of Hearts.

 Playing career

 Early career

 McInnes began his professional career in 1988 as a teenager at Greenock Morton, where he played in 259 games in all competitions over nine seasons and credited the influence of assistant manager John McMaster, before moving to Rangers, where he spent almost five years as a squad player, taking part in 52 matches for the Ibrox club; his main achievement was winning the Scottish Cup in 1999 to clinch a domestic treble.
-McInnes scored four goals for Rangers, with strikes against FC Alania Vladikavkaz in the Champions League and Hearts in the league.
+McInnes scored four goals for Rangers, with strikes against Alania Vladikavkaz in the Champions League and Hearts in the league.
 He also scored twice against Ayr United and Dunfermline in Rangers' run to the 1996 Scottish League Cup Final, but he did not feature in the final itself.

 During his time in Glasgow, McInnes had a loan spell at English club Stockport County, where he made 13 league appearances.
 He was also briefly at French side Toulouse during a season in which the club was promoted from the second division, although he only featured in three league matches.